 And – oops – gonna make friends again!
 Or perhaps not with all these august fans in action to protect and serve.
 And even the Revolver Mag giving The Quantum Enigma very high notes.

-For sure all is quite well produced, but – gosh – just a tad too much bombast in it.
-They have tried to keep the operatic piece somewhat controlled and that is good.
+For sure the production kinda rocks.
+But – gosh – the mighty masterer added just a tad too much bombast into this brew.
+Epica tried to keep the operatic piece somewhat controlled, and that is good.
 However, they pushed the beauty and the beast button a few times to many.
 As in The Essence of Silence.

-OK, I am ranting again.
-After all it is technically quite good (and then again it is not so good…) like the terrible ogre hiding in his swamp.
-Shrek where are you?
-And it does take time to digest and only after much (very much) time to get used to the 6th studio album The Quantum Enigma from Epica it starts to stop being an enigma and grow on ye.
+After all, the record is technically quite good.
+Or only kind of good.
+A bit like the terrible ogre hiding in his swamp.
+Shrek where art thou?
+This tune also does take time to digest, and only after much (very much) time to get used to the 6th studio album The Quantum Enigma from Epica all of this starts to stop being an enigma and grow on ye.

 And forever grateful I will be that they did not attempt to be a friggin’ opera, whereas it sometimes gets close.
 Almost too close.
 But never as bad as the crimes committed by Diabulus in Musica in Argia.

 But if you compare tracks like Natural Corruption with the plugged version?
-Well more stellar than anything else on this record you won’t get.
+Well, more stellar than anything else on this record you won’t get.
 The acoustic piece in their production is really very fucking good.
 And I am amazed!

 The structure of The Quantum Enigma executes very well.
-There is a very good flow in all of the elements – I really like that aspect.
+There is a very good flow in all of the elements.
+I really like that aspect.
 Yet, one of the main shortcomings of this album is that the band seems to be desperately trying to be true to their trademark and style.
-Instead of concentrating on their music and let the music talk and flow by itself (I am getting mystic…).
-This is what gives this album this kind of artificial, over-stuffed taste and feel that people have so much difficulty to pin down.
+Instead of concentrating on their music and letting the music talk and flow by itself (I am getting mystic…).
+This is what gives this album this kind of artificial, over-stuffed taste and feel that people have so much difficulty pinning down.

 Very much in line with what I just said above, the album itself did not do all that well in the charts, given the (perceived) status of a leader of the scene.
 Getting to a reasonable level in the Dutch charts (rank 4), the rest of them is not all that stellar.
 And I am really not surprised, judging by what I hear.

 The third and fourth tracks Essence of Silence and Victims of Contingency just caught too much of Beauty and the Beast in them.
 In a beastly way, I might add.
-And this mix of choir, clear vocals and growls is like – too much of everything.
+And this mix of choir, clear vocals, and growls is like – too much of everything.

-The slower tracks like Canvas of Life are more full blooded and thoughtful than the others.
-And for once not too over-delivered with a gazillion of different instruments and elements in them.
+The slower tracks like Canvas of Life are more full-blooded and thoughtful than the others.
+And for once not too over-delivered, with a gazillion of different instruments and elements in them.

 And once you think the album is drawing to a close, they hit you with The Quantum Enigma: Kingdom of Heaven, Pt.
-2. An (almost) 12 minute epic, delivered with a sledgehammer.
+2. An (almost) 12-minute epic, delivered with a sledgehammer.
 The full monty!
 Not all bad, but – gosh – like a sack of stones at times!

-Even if you could argue they have kicked it up a notch.
-If only they could have let go much more and let the music flow and talk by itself.
+Even if you could argue they kicked it up a notch.
+If only they could have let go much more, and let the music flow and talk by itself.
 THIS would have been stellar.